About the Blog

 Before I knew it, I had an agent, but that didn’t mean I had a book deal.
 I needed to build platform, so I became a blogger and a speaker and self-published my first few books (now I have 17 indie titles to my name).
 I continued learning…I began teaching what I learned to other aspiring authors both through my blog and through my coaching and consulting services and even through my speaking.

 I found a new agent, and after she tried unsuccessfully to sell one of my more spiritually oriented books, she suggested I wrote a book in the area of my expertise: writing and publishing.
 While she was peddling the book that would become The Author Training Manual: A Comprehensive Guide to Writing Books that Sell, I came up with a second idea.

 I would write a book about how to blog a book; not only that, I would blog the book.

 That moment changed my life.

 In May 2010, five months later, I completed the first draft, and just over a year later I turned the final manuscript into Writer’s Digest Books.
 In April 2012, I held How to Blog a Book in my hands—just seven months later, and it became an Amazon bestseller almost immediately—and has remained one ever since.
 The Author Training Manual was published by Writer’s Digest Books just two years later and was a bestseller before any books passed through the register on Amazon.
 I’ve self-published several more ebooks as well since it was released, all of which have made it onto the Amazon Top 100 right away.
-In fact, I’ve had as many as five books on one Amazon Top 100 list at the same time and a total of nine Amazon Bestsellers!
+In fact, I’ve had as many as six books on the same Amazon Top 100 list at the same time and a total of nine Amazon Bestsellers!
 My most recent traditionally published book, Creative Visualization for Writers, was published in September 2016.